 The skipass grants free access to the public swimming pool in Predazzo, the ice rink in Cavalese, the outdoor ice rink in Tesero and to night-time skiing & sledging in Obereggen.

 Val di Fiemme is also home to Nordic skiing.
 The ski area, with its high-quality centres and extensive trail network, hosted three times the prestigious Nordic Skiing World Championship.
 Particularly outstanding are the centres of Altipiano di Lavazè and Lake Tesero with the Marcialonga track and the Bellamonte loops that combined offer 150 km of skiing terrain.

 After a full day of activities, you can relax with an aperitif on the slopes and, why not, carry on into the night with a traditional dinner in chalet or reach a mountain hut at high altitude.

-The 2018-19 ski season will see the opening of two new panoramic attractions: the New Chalet 44 Dolomites Lounge will be opened on the slopes of the Bellamonte-Alpe Lusia ski area, in the Morea area.
+Two new panoramic attractions: the New Chalet 44 Dolomites Lounge on the slopes of the Bellamonte-Alpe Lusia ski area, in the Morea area.
 The restaurant boasts a wide and sunny terrace overlooking the Pale di San Martino Dolomites and the Lagorai mountain range.